tdharris/terraform-aws-access-key/README.md

 ### Rotate a key
 Rotate an existing AWS Key that is already being managed by terraform.

+**Note** : This will simply destroy the existing key and create a replacement.

 - Select the appropriate Terraform Workspace:

     **Note** : Each key is managed with a different workspace to separate state files.
 If not using the `default` workspace, create a new one or select an existing one.